Leitmotif: Early instances in classical music

-Motifs also figured occasionally in purely instrumental music of the Romantic period.
-The related idea of the musical idée fixe was coined by Hector Berlioz in reference to his Symphonie fantastique (1830).
-This purely instrumental, programmatic work (subtitled Episode in the Life of an Artist … in Five Sections) features a recurring melody representing the object of the artist's obsessive affection and depicting her presence in various real and imagined situations.
+Motifs figured occasionally in purely instrumental music of the Romantic period.
+The related idea of a musical idée fixe, i.e. the object of fixation — a term borrowed from medicine and found in literary works of the period, was employed by Hector Berlioz in his 1830 Symphonie fantastique.
+This purely instrumental, programmatic work, subtitled Episode in the Life of an Artist ... in Five Sections, features a recurring melody representing the object of the artist's obsessive affection and depicting his presence in various real and imagined situations.

 Though perhaps not corresponding to the strict definition of leitmotif, several of Verdi's operas feature similar thematic tunes, often introduced in the overtures or preludes, and recurring to mark the presence of a character or to invoke a particular sentiment.
 In La forza del destino, the opening theme of the overture recurs whenever Leonora feels guilt or fear.
 In Il trovatore, the theme of the first aria by Azucena is repeated whenever she invokes the horror of how her mother was burnt alive and the devastating revenge she attempted then.

 In Don Carlos, there are at least three leitmotifs that recur regularly across the five acts: the first is associated with the poverty and suffering from war, the second is associated with prayers around the tomb of Carlos V, and the third is introduced as a duet between Don Carlo and the Marquis of Posa, thereafter accentuating sentiments of sincere friendship and loyalty.

 Wagner

 Richard Wagner is the earliest composer most specifically associated with the concept of leitmotif.
-His cycle of four operas, Der Ring des Nibelungen (the music for which was written between 1853 and 1869), uses hundreds of leitmotifs, often related to specific characters, things, or situations.
+His cycle of four operas, Der Ring des Nibelungen, written between 1853 and 1869, uses hundreds of leitmotifs, often related to specific characters, things, or situations.
 While some of these leitmotifs occur in only one of the operas, many recur throughout the entire cycle.
-Wagner had raised the issue of how music could best unite disparate elements of the plot of a music drama in his essay Opera and Drama (1851); the leitmotif technique corresponds to this ideal.
+Wagner had raised the issue of how music could best unite disparate elements of the plot of a music drama in his essay Opera and Drama (1851).
+The leitmotif technique corresponds to this ideal.